-The iOS version is the only version that will support offline access for doing reviews.
+The iOS version and Android version support offline access for doing reviews.

 We don't have Cantonese, but we are offering some limited support for an initiative to add Cantonese pronunciations in the definitions as an alternate site language.
 See this forum thread for details.
 It's no substitute for real Cantonese support, but it might help a little.

-The Android app currently has zhuyin support, however it's on the list for "maybe someday", but we don't have any near-term plans to add it.
+The Android app currently has zhuyin support, however it's on the list for "maybe someday" for the Flash and iOS versions.
 The same goes for GR.
 There are quite a few features that get requested more, and we are focusing our efforts on those.

 Unfortunately, we cannot.
 This is a problem of scalability for us.
 With more than 100,000 definition entries in the Chinese-English dictionary alone, it would require a monumental effort to add, check, and maintain accurate data on each character and word's usage in a sentences.
 We have tested the crowdsourcing option for this, and the results have not been encouraging.
 We are still keen to add the information, however, so if you know of a place that would either give or sell us (for a reasonable sum) a database of this information, we would be interested to hear from you.

 We are currently planning to add a comprehensive site-wide rewards system that will make Skritter even more fun to use.
-Because it will be better implemented all at once, we are not going to build these features piecemeal, and with the iPad app, example sentences, and needed site optimizations, this won't be done soon.
+Because it will be better implemented all at once, we are not going to build these features piecemeal, and with the Android app and needed site optimizations, this unfortunately won't be done soon.